markkvdb/markkvdb.github.io/_posts/2019-11-08-Fastai-Lesson2-logistic.md

 \end{align}
 $$

 ```python
 y = y_star > 0
 ```

 ## Linear regression

-Let's check what happens if we now try to model the relationship between the conditional probability and $\boldsymbol{X}$ as linear, i.e.,
+Let's check what happens if we now try to model the relationship between the conditional probability and $$\boldsymbol{X}$$ as linear, i.e.,

 $$
 p = \boldsymbol{X}^T\boldsymbol{b} + \boldsymbol{\varepsilon},
 $$
-where $\boldsymbol{\varepsilon} \sim (0, \sigma^2)$.
+where $$\boldsymbol{\varepsilon} \sim (0, \sigma^2)$$.

-Note that although we have no guarantee that $p$ lies in the interval $[0,1]$, this rarily happens.
+Note that although we have no guarantee that $$p$$ lies in the interval $$[0,1]$$, this rarily happens.
 A bigger problem is the heteroskedasticity of the error term.
 The linear model assumes the errors are homoskedastic, but it is possible to incoorporate heteroskedastic errors by estimating white standard errors.

 Since we are dealing with a linear model, we do not need gradient descent and we can compute the MLE estimator in one line.
-The OLS (and MLE) estimator for $\boldsymbol{b}$ is given by
+The OLS (and MLE) estimator for $$\boldsymbol{b}$$ is given by

 $$
 \boldsymbol{b}_\text{MLE} = (\boldsymbol{X}^T\boldsymbol{X})^{-1}\boldsymbol{X}^T\boldsymbol{y}.